An Unusual Suspect

 That association introduced her to many Black writers and political leaders in the 1940s and ’50s, including Kwame Nkrumah, who would become the first president of Ghana.
 Nkrumah, who was finishing college in the United States, was so smitten with the young activist that he proposed marriage.
 But, in her autobiography, Living for Change, she says she couldn’t fathom being politically active in a place “where I was totally ignorant of the history, geography and culture,” so she declined.

 Ironically, she would accept Jimmy Boggs’ marriage proposal in 1953 at the end of their first date, even though she knew little about him.
 He was two hours late for their dinner and refused to eat the lamb chops she cooked.
 They met through a newspaper they were helping James and Dunayevskaya publish.
 Editing and writing articles took the couple to Detroit, where Jimmy was a Chrysler autoworker and activist.
 Although her mother cut off ties with her for marrying a Black man, Grace Lee became Grace Lee Boggs and committed herself to Detroit, Black liberation and movement activism.
-Their home became a popular meeting place for grassroots activists, who spent long hours theorizing
+Their home became a popular meeting place for grassroots activists, who spent long hours theorizing and strategizing.

 “Jimmy and Grace mentored a whole generation of radicals in Detroit,” says Dr. Peniel Joseph, an assistant professor of Africana studies at the State University of New York-Stony Brook.
 “Although they worked behind the scenes, they seemed to be everywhere, and they were very influential.
 My students are particularly fascinated by Grace’s story.”